LukeThompsonKolar/SI507_final_luketk/README.md

 pokemon.py runs the interactive program pokemon_test.py runs the tests

+Class: Condition
+-used in bar command "cond:<stat>[>,=,<]<number>" -takes string and checks whether stat, operator, and number are all present -val attribute either True or False, used to check validity of command

+Main functions:
+-process_command(): splits command and runs SQL query if the first word is a proper keyword.
+Returns list that includes the list of tuples, the keyword, and any extra information for the plot.
+-plot(): creates plotly plots of data from process_command depending on the keyword.
+Will not plot if there is no data.
+-interactive_prompt(): runs the interactive program.
+Details below.

 The interactive program takes in 4 general commands to plot different visualizations.
 -"bar" displays a bar graph
 -"box" displays a boxplot